 The 2015 Paris Agreement marked a turning point in the global community’s response to climate change.
-For the first time, almost all the world’s nations put forward specific pledges to cut their greenhouse gas emissions with the aim of limiting global warming to 2˚C, and ideally 1.5˚C.
+For the first time, almost all the world’s nations put forward specific pledges to cut their greenhouse gas emissions with the aim of limiting global warming to well below 2˚C, and ideally 1.5˚C.

 Table of Contents

 Introduction: international climate policy after Paris – an update on a changing world 1.
 Climate policy after the Paris 2015 climate conference 2.
 Climate change after Paris: from turning point to transformation 3.
 The Paris Agreement: resolving the inconsistency between global goals and national contributions 4.
 Precaution and post-caution in the Paris Agreement: adaptation, loss and damage and finance 5.
 The Paris Agreement: China’s ‘New Normal’ role in international climate negotiations 6.
 Responsibility and liability for climate loss and damage after Paris 7.
 Small group, big impact: how AILAC helped shape the Paris Agreement 8.
 US- proofing the Paris Climate Agreement 9.
 Global trade and promotion of cleantech industry: a post- Paris agenda